 HBA is a branch of Bayesian statistics and the conceptual framework of Bayesian data analysis is clearly written in Chapter 2 of John Kruschke’s book (Kruschke, 2014).
 In Bayesian statistics, we assume prior beliefs (i.e., prior distributions) for model parameters and update the priors into posterior distributions given the data (e.g., trial-by-trial choices and outcomes) using Bayes’ rule.
 Note that the prior distributions we use for model parameters are vague (e.g., flat) or weakly informative priors, so they play a minimal role in the posterior distribution.

 For Bayesian updating, we use the Stan software package (https://mc-stan.org/), which implements a very efficient Markov Chain Monte Carlo (MCMC) algorithm called Hamiltonian Monte Carlo (HMC).
 HMC is known to be effective and works well even for large complex models.
 See Stan reference manual (https://mc-stan.org/documentation/) and Chapter 14 of Kruschke (2014) for a comprehensive description of HMC and Stan.
-What is MCMC and why shoud we use it?
+What is MCMC and why should we use it?
 Remember, we need to update our priors into posterior distributions in order to make inference about model parameters.
 Simply put, MCMC is a way of approximating a posterior distribution by drawing a large number of samples from it.
 MCMC algorithms are used when posterior distributions cannot be analytically achieved or using MCMC is more efficient than searching for the whole grid of parameter space (i.e., grid search).
 To learn more about the basic foundations of MCMC, we recommend Chapter 7 of Kruschke (2014).

 ).
-We made strong efforts to optimize Stan codes through reparameterization (e.g., Matt trick) and vectorization.
+We made strong efforts to optimize Stan codes through

 Note: Additional R packages (e.g., ggplot2, loo) will be installed (if not installed yet) during the installation of hBayesDM.